WackyChomp/project-scraper/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Generate csv file with more complex data from website
+- [x] Generate csv file with more complex data from website
-- [ ] Creating pipeline with clean data
+- [x] Creating pipeline with clean data
 - [ ] Saving data to files and database
-- [ ] Running Spiders in cloud
+- [ ] Running Spiders (creepy crawlies) in cloud
 - [x] :O
 - [x] :)
 - [ ] :(